Two typhoons and a cuppa

 The first typhoon hit 18 hours after our arrival in Hong Kong.
 The streets were close to deserted.

 Over the five days we spent in Hong Kong, there were two typhoons in total with an additional day of very rainy weather.
 As committed tourists however, my brother and I weren't having any of it.
 We only had four days to discover all of Hong Kong (one day was set aside for Macau) - no time to waste hanging around in our hotel room.
-We decided to go out and explore.
-A bit of 'drizzle' wasn't going to hold us back.

 I said 'hit' but luckily, the typhoon passed Hong Kong with just enough distance to allow for the ferry between Kowloon and Hong Kong Island to continue business as usual on our first day.
 Unlike the fourth day, when everything shut down.
 Even the malls.
 I think that's when you know things are bad.

 There was one place, in particular, we'd decided we needed to visit.
 A place a friend had recommended, located on Hong Kong Island.
 As we were based in Kowloon, we were happy to hear the ferry was still running.